ls1intum/Artemis/README-SetupExercise.md

 You will need to create a unique Bitbucket project per exercise.

 1. Choose an appropriate project name and key.
 E.g. for the exercise "*State Chart*" in the course "*Introduction to Software Engineering (Summer 2016)*" a suitable project key would be `EIST16SC`.
-2. Give the user *exerciseapp* admin permissions on the project.
+2. Give the user *artemis* admin permissions on the project.
 3. Inside the project, create two repositories:
     1. Repository containing the exercise code for the students.
 Since the repository contains no reference to the Bitbucket project outside of the Bitbucket UI, we recommend to name this repository with the project key.
 Add this repository as a remote for your local exercise repository and push.
     2. Repository containing the testing code.
 Choose a descriptive name, e.g. "*TEST*".
 Add this repository as a remote for your local exercise’s test repository and push.